RelaxAdviser

 Every episode seems even more unbelievable than the previous ones.
 The director makes life harder for the character and the actors/stuntmen with each new scene.
 Already in the beginning, he combines the best shooting and fencing scenes into one – there is both katana fighting and pistol firing at the same time.

 Whereas Wick used to kill with a pencil and a book, now he injures a man with a playing card.
-Right after that, especially for Matt Reeves (“Batman,” “Monstro”, “Planet of the Apes: War”), comes a guide on how to make a club fight involving a Penguin-type character even cooler.
+Then comes a guide for Matt Reeves on making a Penguin-style club fight even cooler.

 Final verdict